mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 <!-- ### Download and run the HashiCorp Vault setup script

-Instead of entering commands in the HashiCorp Vault CLI, you can optionally download a script from [GitHub](#) that will set up your public OIDC identity provider in HashiCorp Vault.
+Instead of entering commands in the HashiCorp Vault CLI, you can optionally download a script from [GitHub](#) that will set up your OIDC identity provider in HashiCorp Vault.
 The script uses the [HashiCorp Vault CLI](https://developer.hashicorp.com/vault/docs/commands) to execute the commands.
 Make sure you [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) before running the script.

 > If your HashiCorp Vault instance isn't self-hosted, it's recommended that you create a separate namespace for the integration.